 Suriname’s next wave of music came in the twilight of Surinamese independence.
 The process of independence was long.
 Beginning with an independent election in 1945, self government under Dutch control in 1954, and full independence negotiations lasting from 1973–1975, Suriname acquired full nation-state status on November 25, 1975.

 By this time kawina had mutated into a new genre called “kaseko” which blends Caribbean styles such as calypso, reggae, and zouk with the West African roots of kawina.
 These adaptations also featured more Western instruments like the trumpet, saxophone, keyboards and electric guitar and bass.
-The result is a highly danceable sound with African rhythms and Creole flavorings.
+The result is a highly danceable sound with traditional African rhythms and Creole flavorings.

 The evolution of this fusion can be explained in many ways, but a major factor can be traced to a deal the Dutch government struck with American mineral giant, Alcoa, in 1916.

 After a French escapee from the penal colony of Guiana discovered bauxite (the raw material from which aluminium is derived) in the jungles of Suriname in the early 20th century, the country was to be condemned to a 100-year history of economic and ecological exploitation.
 For 50 years Alcoa mined bauxite from the jungle and sent the metal to be refined abroad by boat.
-However, in 1958, a trilateral Brokopondo Agreement was struck between Alcoa, the Surinamese president, and the Dutch foreign minister allowing Alcoa to build the Afobaka hydroelectric dam to refine Bauxite on the spot.
+However, in 1958, a trilateral Brokopondo Agreement was struck between Alcoa, the Surinamese president, and the Dutch foreign minister allowing Alcoa to build the Afobaka hydroelectric dam to refine Bauxite on site.
 The construction of the 1600m² dam displaced “6,000 people living in 43 villages just upstream of the dam” (Pittsburgh Gazette, 2017) primarily of Maroon and Afro-Surinamese descent.

 Early forbearers of the sound include the Orchestra Washboard, formed in the 1960s, and releasing Washboard Spirit in 1970 making them perhaps the first kaseko group put to tape.
 The group was an amalgamation of Surinamese elders and a younger generation influenced by the influx of West Indian indentured laborers, Latin American music, and contemporary pop.